ShotaroKataoka/WorkDetectionFactoryPretrain/README.md

 # work_detection_factory_pretrain
-Improving work detection by segmentation heuristics pre-training on factory operations video
+Improving work detection by segmentation heuristics pre-training on factory operations video [This](https://drive.google.com/drive/folders/1VNGoTJCoog4QfW-So60D-mCXslkOW9SD?usp=sharing) is an example of the result.
+Due to runtime random numbers, there is no guarantee that the results will be exactly the same.

 # How to start
 1. Clone this project